-4. Does your medical school have registered student groups dedicated towards fostering a culture of planetary health engagement, scholarship, and advocacy on campus, supported by faculty advisors?
+4.4.
+Does your medical school have registered student groups dedicated towards fostering a culture of planetary health engagement, scholarship, and advocacy on campus, supported by faculty advisors?

-2 Yes, there is a student organization with faculty support at my medical school dedicated to planetary health or sustainability in healthcare. --- --

-- 1 Yes, there is a student organization at my medical school dedicated to planetary health or sustainability in healthcare but it lacks faculty support. - 0 No, there is not a student organization at my institution dedicated to planetary health or sustainability in healthcare.
+- Yes, there is a student organization with faculty support at my medical school dedicated to planetary health or sustainability in healthcare. - Yes, there is a student organization at my medical school dedicated to planetary health or sustainability in healthcare but it lacks faculty support. - No, there is not a student organization at my institution dedicated to planetary health or sustainability in healthcare.

 Score explanation: There are many registered student groups at the university.
 Specifically at the medical school, Food for Thought seeks to educate students about sustainable and healthy diets to integrate healthy eating habits into the practice of medicine.
-The Health Students for a Sustainable Future seeks to develop planetary health slides for the curriculum and collaborate with faculty members to facilitate an interprofessional workshop in climate health.
+The Health Students for a Sustainable Future seeks to develop planetary health slides for the curriculum and collaborate with faculty members to facilitate an interprofessional workshop in climate health, which is led by faculty mentor and professor Dr. Cecilia Sorensen.

-5. Is there a student liaison representing sustainability interests who serves on a medical school or institutional decision-making council to advocate for curriculum reform and/or sustainability best practices?
+4.5.
+Is there a student liaison representing sustainability interests who serves on a medical school or institutional decision-making council to advocate for curriculum reform and/or sustainability best practices?

-1 Yes, there is a student representative that serves on a medical school or institutional decision-making council/committee.
+Yes, there is a student representative that serves on a medical school or institutional decision-making council/committee.

 0 No, there is no such student representative.